quantprofessionals/eduquant.nl/content/courses/low_default_portfolios/index.md

 ### Prerequisites

 Participants are advised to come equipped with a broad understanding of credit risk modelling and IRB regulation.

+## Schedule

+The course will be taught over 3 sessions of each 4 hours, with at most 2 sessions per week.
+The final session schedule will be planned in coordination with participants 6 weeks prior, and confirmed at the latest 4 weeks prior to the start of the course.

 ## Format